New England Ale, circa 1939. (USBC 103-8)

 Commonwealth struggled along until 1945, then became Springfield Brewing again from 1946-1948.
 They finally closed in 1948, unable to compete with larger, better financed breweries.

-Dr Suess And Commonwealth
+Dr Seuss And Commonwealth

 Yes, there is a tie between the two!
 “Dr. Seuss’s” real name was Theodor Geisel.
 He was born in 1904 in Springfield, Massachusetts.
-His father, Theodor Robert, and grandfather were both brewmasters in the city.
+His father, Theodor ('Ted') Robert Geisel, and his grandfather Geisel were both brewmasters in the city.
 The family business was a brewery, Kalmbach and Geisel (1875-1894).
-In 1894 it was renamed the Highland Brewery.
-In 1899 it became part of the combined company, Springfield Breweries.
-In 1919 Geisel became President of Springfield Breweries, just before Prohibition closed the company down.
+In 1894 it was renamed the Highland Brewery and in 1899 it became part of the combined company, Springfield Breweries.

 Shaw & Co.
 1860-1877